-You’ve just attended a great train-the-trainer workshop (perhaps it was one of the two sessions sponsored by ATD Sacramento last week!), and the excitement there has been replaced by the busyness of your daily life.
+You’ve just attended a great train-the-trainer class and the excitement there has been replaced by the busyness of your daily life.
 Here are 5 ways to hold onto what you learned:

 1. Make an action plan.
 If you haven’t already done so, write down one or two changes you plan to make to your next class, presentation or training.
 Then post your action plan where you will see and be reminded of it daily.

 3. Continue the connections.
-Stay in contact with other workshop participants via email, Twitter, Skype, or other social media so that you can give each other helpful feedback and encouragement
+Stay in contact with other workshop participants via email, Twitter, Facebook, LinkedIn, Slack, or other social media so that you can give each other helpful feedback and encouragement

 4. Keep learning!
 Plan to do one short, quick, follow-up activity each week after the workshop for at least a month: read a topic-related article, watch a topic-related slide presentation or video, read a book chapter, or browse websites related to the workshop content.